jdromero88/-personal-website/README.md

 To deploy our application, type the following in the terminal:
 `npm run deploy`

+Working on the V3 of the website

 Why does this happen?
 Because GitHub Pages does not support browser history like your browser does.
 In our case, the route https://jdromero88.github.io/personal-website/portfolio doesn't help GitHub Pages understand where to point the user (since it is a frontend route).

 To overcome this problem, we need to use a Hash Router instead of a Browser Router in our application.
 This type of router uses the hash portion of the URL to keep the UI in sync with the URL.
 Update the index.js to this so the routes will be working.